manishrana7/icet-manish/README.rst

    opt.train()
    ce = ClusterExpansion(cs, opt.parameters)

-after wich it can be used in various ways, e.g., for finding ground state structures or running Monte Carlo simulations.
+Afterwards the cluster expansion can be used in various ways, e.g., for finding ground state structures or for running Monte Carlo simulations.

 Installation